| Trait | Info |

 Redcaps generally get along with other chicken breeds as long as they are introduced at a young age.
 In addition, they are good fliers, and owners need to have high fences to prevent them from escaping.

 The most important part of owning redcap chickens is feeding them healthy and nutritious food.
 Not only does high-quality food help the chickens grow better, but it also aids in their egg production and keeps them healthy.
-There are commercial poultry foods, or you can make your own feed to ensure it’s filled with the correct nutrients.
-If your chickens eat contaminated food, call your veterinarian immediately, and always provide them with fresh water.
-While the redcap chicken is fine in containment, they thrive in a free-range environment, which not only helps them but reduces your costs as they are more than capable of foraging for food.
+There are commercial poultry foods available, or you can make your own feed to ensure it’s filled with the correct nutrients.
+Always provide them with fresh water.
+While the redcap chicken is fine in containment, they thrive in a free-range environment, which not only helps them but also reduces your costs as they are more than capable of foraging for food.
 It will also increase the quality of their meat and eggs.
+If your chickens eat contaminated food, call your veterinarian immediately.

 The American Livestock Conservancy lists the redcap chicken as “critical.”
-In addition, Rare Breeds Survival Trust in the United Kingdom has recorded them as “threatened.”
-Because of the rarity of this bird, you might need a license to own one, so always check for any information before purchasing these chickens.
+In addition, the Rare Breeds Survival Trust in the United Kingdom has recorded them as “threatened.”

 The redcap chicken, like other domestic chickens, is a good breeder.
 As long as you have a good ratio of roosters to hens in a flock, they will produce fertile eggs.
-Therefore, one sexually mature rooster between 10 hens is ideal.
+One sexually mature rooster among 10 hens is ideal.

 There is no data available on the redcap chicken’s population size, but because they are listed as Critical by the American Livestock Conservancy, there are less than 500 individuals in the USA and under 1000 redcaps worldwide.